JoakimWretlind/jcomp/README.md

 I noticed however that 'fetch' only works on remote api:s, while for local api:s you need to use await 'import' instead to make it work in a live webpage. fetch will work in the dev-environment only.

+### Searchbar

+Although useRef is typically used to manipulate the UI, it can also store data.
+The benefit of useRef over useState is that useState will re-render every button pressed by the user.
+I also skipped useDebounce since I didn't want to care whether the user is a fast or slow typer.

+### Filterbuttons

+I went very simple here and used the previous searchfunction that I made for the searchbar.
+For each button, I just added a searchphrase that matched each category and passed that value as a searchphrase.

+### Styling

+The app is styled with styled-components.
+The animations are done with keyframes and the Famer-motion library.</br>
+The advantage of using keyframes is that it is very easy on the computer.

 ### Extra

-- I added a scrollToTop hook for mobile users.
+I added a scrollToTop hook for mobile users.
 Before this, if the user scrolled down and clicked a product, the detail-page would not start from the top, but a bit further down.

 ## Tools